vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Vi.-Viṣnupurāna Vik.-Vikramanka-deva-carita of

-Bilhana (ed. by Bühler).
+Bilhana (ed. by Būhler).
 V.S.-Vārāṇasī.
 Wilson-Translation of Visnupurana,

 edited by Dr. Hall (1864-1877).